volkih/Arch-install/README.md

 yay -Syu noto-fonts noto-fonts-cjk noto-fonts-emoji
 ```

-- If you need more Unicode characters, then you can find fonts for them separately, I will give only some:
+- If you need more Unicode characters, then you can find fonts for them separately, I will give only some (base fonts):

 ```
-yay -S tf-fira-code
+yay -S ttf-fira-code ttf-jetbrains-mono ttf-jetbrains-mono-nerd ttf-fira-cod ttf-iosevka-nerd
 ```

 ## SOUND